2021 Bata explosions

-During the afternoon of 7 March 2021, a series of four explosions occurred at a military barracks in the neighborhood of Nkoantoma, a district of Bata, the largest city and commercial capital of the Central African country of Equatorial Guinea.
+During the afternoon of 7 March 2021, a series of four explosions occurred at a military barracks in the neighborhood of Nkoantoma, a district of Bata, Equatorial Guinea.
 At least 107 people died, and more than 600 others were injured, while significant infrastructural damage also occurred throughout the city.

-President Teodoro Obiang Nguema Mbasogo attributed the disaster to negligently stored explosives on the base that detonated after nearby farmers cleared their fields by setting them on fire.
+Equatoguinean President Teodoro Obiang Nguema Mbasogo attributed the disaster to negligently stored explosives on the base that detonated after nearby farmers cleared their fields by setting them on fire.
 However, human rights groups and the Associated Press have cast doubt on Obiang's theory, as there was no evidence of farming nearby.

 Explosions

 Four explosions occurred at Cuartel Militar de Nkoantoma, a military base in the neighborhood of Nkoantoma, on the southeastern periphery of Bata.
 The first three blasts occurred in succession around 14:00 WAT (13:00 UTC), with the first being the strongest.
 The fourth explosion occurred two hours after the first detonation.
 Both dead and injured people were reported in several nearby parts of the city.